 We believe in being transparent with customers.
-Use Public Metrics to display real-time data such as response time and uptime.
+Use System Metrics to display real-time data such as response time and uptime.
 Metrics can be created using our API, or through a third-party data source we integrate with.

 Example Metrics - Some common metrics we see are API response time, server uptime, average time an outbound request sits in a queue, current exception rate of all requests, and average first reply time on customer support requests.
 Details on metrics.

-Adding a Metric Using Third-Party Data Sources - If you have data in Pingdom, New Relic, Librato, or Datadog, we have integrations with each of those services and you can easily get that data flowing into Statuspage as a Public Metric.
+Adding a Metric Using Third-Party Data Sources - If you have data in Pingdom, New Relic, Librato, or Datadog, we have integrations with each of those services and you can easily get that data flowing into Statuspage as a System Metric.
 Details on 3rd party metrics.

 Adding a Custom Metric - If your data is not in one of the above third-party services, you can create metric data using our API.